Ted Cruz Decries DirecTV Censorship of Newsmax

 Cruz's involvement as the ranking Republican on the Senate Commerce Committee could add another wrinkle to investigative actions Congress undertakes against the companies.

-The former presidential candidate also joins a growing list of senior officials — including Senators Mike Lee, R-Utah; Lindsey Graham, R-S.C.; Rick Scott, R-Fla., Rand Paul, R-Ky.; and Ron Johnson, R-Wis. — who have criticized DirecTV and AT&T (which owns 75% of the company) for deplatforming Newsmax, the nation's fourth highest rated cable news channel watched by more than 25 million Americans.
+The former presidential candidate also joins a growing list of senior officials — including Sen. Mike Lee, R-Utah; Sen. Tom Cotton, R-Ark; Lindsey Graham, R-S.C.; Rick Scott, R-Fla.; Rand Paul, R-Ky.; Joni Ernst, R-Iowa; and Ron Johnson, R-Wis.— who have criticized DirecTV and AT&T (which owns 75% of the company) for deplatforming Newsmax, the nation's fourth highest rated cable news channel watched by more than 25 million Americans.

 Conservatives have noted that after stripping its systems of two the three conservative news channels, DirecTV continues to carry 22 liberal news channels, many with low ratings and all getting hefty license fees.